xpufx/karmadrome_nma_tabs/readme.md

 The site can still be accessed via archive.org at https://web.archive.org/web/20161223134336/http://home.arcor.de/karmadrome/

 This is just a copy.
 I am not claiming any ownership whatsoever.
+Reproduced WITHOUT permission.